 Note: Average cost based on building a 100,000-square-foot structure in a suburban location in the top 10 markets of each region.
 Taxes, insurance, and maintenance over five-year period included in total cost.
-Source: 2001 Comparative Statistics of Industrial and Office Real Estate Markets
+Source: 2001 Comparative Statistics of Industrial and Office Real Estate Markets structure itself.
+Most of those incentives deal with other infrastructure improvements such as roads, sewers, and the like.

 The following profiles the average cost of building a concrete wall tilt-up factory or warehouse in the four regions of the U.S. Regional figures were tabulated by averaging the cost of building the facility in a suburban location in the 10 largest markets of each region.
-The total cost indicated is based on a 100,000-square-foot facility.
+The total cost indicated is based on a 100,000square-foot facility.
 The total cost includes average regional real estate taxes, insurance (fire and liability), structural and roof maintenance, and common area maintenance expenditures on the building for five years.
 The cost does not include any equipment in the facility.